Alkylation of Amines (Sucks!)

 [ref: Werner, J. Chem.
 Soc.
 1918, p.
 899]

-Formation of a primary amine through alkylation of ammonia turns out to be a pretty crappy reaction.
+Formation of a primary amine through alkylation of ammonia turns out to be a pretty low-yielding reaction.
 (For reasons of economy, we generally want to use reactions that form one dominant product in high yield to avoid tedious separations: this doesn’t qualify.)

 This is part of the fun* of learning organic chemistry.
-Just when you think you might have things figured out, along comes a curveball. (*your definition of “fun” may vary)
+Just when you think you might have things figured out, along comes a curveball.

 Why does this reaction. for lack of a better word, suck?

 Let’s look at the first reaction that would happen the moment that a solution of ammonia is combined with ethyl bromide: nucleophilic substitution (via the SN2 mechanism)

 So far so good.
 We’ve formed our C-N bond.
 Since the reaction is in excess ammonia, an acid-base reaction can then lead to the neutralization of at least some of the ammonium salt, yielding us our neutral primary amine.

 So now we have the primary amine.
 We’re done, right?

 Not so fast.
 See, relative to substitution reactions, acid-base reactions are fast, so this deprotonation event will occur before the first substitution reaction has consumed all of the remaining ethyl bromide.